 Keep reading to learn all about purple and silver shampoo for blonde hair!
-We’ve got all the tips and tricks for how to use this special shampoo for blonde hair without turning your hair a startling shade of violet.
+We’ve got all the tips and tricks for how to use a special color-safe shampoo for blonde hair without turning your hair a startling shade of violet.
 Plus, we’ll tell you how to find the best purple shampoo for blondes.
-By the end of this article, you’ll be taking your own purple shampoo before and after picture!

 What is Purple or Silver Shampoo for Blonde Hair?